 The Bank monitors the operational performance of its participants.
-In addition, in 2013, the Bank introduced Business Continuity Standards for RITS participants, which must be met by 30 September 2015.
-Going forward, the Bank will continue to monitor RITS participants' compliance with the Business Continuity Standards.
+In addition, in 2013, the Bank introduced Business Continuity Standards for RITS participants.
+The Bank received participants' latest annual self certification statements against the new standards as at the end of 2014, at which time 48 of 58 RITS participants were compliant with the standards.
+Almost all of the remaining participants indicated that they expected to be compliant by the end of the compliance deadline.
 The Bank has also established controls to limit the risk from critical service providers, utilities and other FMIs.
 The Bank has a service level agreement with Austraclear and has a premium support package from SWIFT; both entities are key service providers to RITS.
 These arrangements set out the response times and the minimum level of support expected from each service provider.
-The Bank has also recently executed a service level agreement with a key technology vendor that provides enhanced monitoring and technical support.
+The Bank also has in place a service level agreement with a key technology vendor that provides enhanced monitoring and technical support.
 RITS's use of critical service providers and utilities is subject to ongoing monitoring and testing.

-Based on this information, Payments Policy Department's assessment is that RITS has observed the requirements of Principle 17 during the 2014 Assessment period.
-Nonetheless, to ensure that the operations of RITS continue to meet international best practice, Payments Policy Department recommended that the Bank:
+Based on this information, Payments Policy Department's assessment is that RITS has observed the requirements of Principle 17 during the 2015 Assessment period.
+Nonetheless, to ensure that the operations of RITS continue to meet international best practice, Payments Policy Department recommends that the Bank: